seanbaxter/DirectXShaderCompiler/docs/LangRef.rst

 -  The third element is the value of the flag.

-When two (or more) modules are merged together, the resulting ``llvm.module.flags`` metadata is the union of the modules' flags.
-That is, for each unique metadata ID string, there will be exactly one entry in the merged modules ``llvm.module.flags`` metadata table, and the value for that entry will be determined by the merge behavior flag, as described below.
+When two (or more) modules are merged together, the resulting ``llvm37.module.flags`` metadata is the union of the modules' flags.
+That is, for each unique metadata ID string, there will be exactly one entry in the merged modules ``llvm37.module.flags`` metadata table, and the value for that entry will be determined by the merge behavior flag, as described below.
 The only exception is that entries with the *Require* behavior are always preserved.